natwebb/ruby-play-nice/README.md

 Setup
 -----
 No specific setup is required to run *Play Nice*.
 Simply download the application and run it!
-The database comes pre-filled with information about the current state of tabletop RPGs.
+The database comes pre-filled with information about the current state of tabletop RPGs, though you can add your own as well.

 Usage Guide
 -----------
-To run Play Nice, type
+To run *Play Nice*, type
 >playnice

 inside the play-nice directory.
 This will give you a menu of options:
 >1.
 Choose a game
 >2.
 Browse games
 >3.
 Search by rules
+>4.
+New game
+>5.
+Edit game

 Choose option 1 if you know what game you're playing and would like to see related games and material.
 Choose option 2 if you'd like to take a look at what games are in the database.
 Choose option 3 if you'd like to search for games that fit a specific rule, for example, ascending AC.
+Choose option 4 to add a new game to the database, and choose option 5 to update the information of a game already in the database.